Frequently Asked Questions

 What are some of the challenges to participating in the Alaska Track?

 Similar to any residency program, there are aspects of the Alaska Track that some participants may find challenging.
-These include moving back and forth among multiple cities throughout residency, occasionally spending time working in remote places far away from life’s modern conveniences and the possibility of being an extra time zone or flight away from family and friends in the lower 48.
+These include moving back and forth among multiple cities throughout residency, spending time working in remote places far away from life’s modern conveniences, and the possibility of being an extra time zone or flight away from family and friends in the lower 48.
+In addition, since there are only four residents at a time in Alaska and four separate sites (in three cities), residents are often the only learner at their site.
 Although these realities exist, we have found them manageable through advanced planning and the support and flexibility of the residency program.

 Has anything surprised you about participating in the Alaska Track?

 The main surprise is that we enjoy it more than we could have imagined!
-We feel so fortunate to get a well-rounded pediatric training experience, work within a welcoming medical community, serve a diverse patient population and live in such a beautiful and fun state!
+We feel so fortunate to get a well-rounded pediatric training experience, work within a welcoming medical community, serve a diverse patient population, have a smaller residency family within the larger SCH residency, and live in such a beautiful and fun state!

 Training and Academics